spantaleev/matrix-docker-ansible-deploy/docs/maintenance-synapse.md

 Tuning Synapse's cache factor can help reduce RAM usage.
 See the upstream documentation for more information on what value to set this to https://github.com/matrix-org/synapse#help-synapse-is-slow-and-eats-all-my-ram-cpu.
 Use the variable `matrix_synapse_caches_global_factor` to set the cache factor.

+Tuning your PostgreSQL database will also make Synapse run significantly faster.
+See [maintenance-postgres.md##tuning-postgresql](maintenance-postgres.md##tuning-postgresql).

 See also [How do I optimize this setup for a low-power server?](faq.md#how-do-i-optimize-this-setup-for-a-low-power-server).